 - Shower and wash your hair after being outdoors, especially after going to the countryside.

 - Wear wraparound sunglasses when you are out.

 - Keep car windows closed and consider buying a pollen filter for the air vents in your car.
 These should be changed at every service.

-The commonly used hay fever treatment options are:
+Although there is no cure for hay fever, the commonly used hay fever treatment options are: